 Have the VERY BEST TIME at Splashway Waterpark & Campgrounds.
-Stay in the Splashway Cabins (and find the Splashway Campground map HERE)!
+Stay in the Splashway cabins, play at the waterpark all day and enjoy camp activities all night.
+(And find the Splashway Campground map HERE!)

 As far as camping goes, I like the bonfires and outdoor activities but I prefer to stay somewhere with running water, air conditioning and a bed!

 Well, at Splashway Waterpark & Campground, we had an air conditioned Splashway cabin with a full kitchen, bathroom, bedroom, loft and screened in porch!
 Here the kids could play at the playground right outside our door, roast marshmallows over the fire and run wild... and then come inside for showers, bathrooms and air conditioning.

 You can find the Splashway Campground map HERE.

 We arrived at Splashway on a weekday afternoon.
 After the temperature dropped, families came out to their decks for dinner and to the common areas for games, bikes, playing on the playground, giant chess games and the outdoor movie.

 Then we made our fire, cooked our foil dinners, hot dogs and s'mores and ran wild through the campground.
 Later, the kids all climbed up to the loft (with 4 mattresses) and dreamed about the next day at the waterpark.

 About the Waterpark

 The next morning we arrived before opening, found our table and the kids were off!
 (You can usually enter the waterpark about 15 minutes before opening, but cannot enter the water until the announcement is made.)
 The big kids went on the huge slides and my youngest and I waved at them from the little kid areas.